AdaCore/gpr/doc/gprbuild_ug/building_with_gprbuild.rst

 Introducing our new Builder
 ---------------------------

-For the GNAT 26 release, we are introducing our new builder in `GPRbuild2`.

 .. _How_To_Use_Our_New_Builder:

 How to use our new Builder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently, our legacy builder remains the default for the 26 release.
+We are introducing our new builder in `GPRbuild2`, our legacy builder remains the default for now.
 We encourage you to give `GPRbuild2` a try by setting the dedicated environment variable :envvar:`GNAT_GPR_ENGINE`:

 .. code-block::